6 April 2026

 So, how much is this going to cost

-To be fair, I already pay a significant amount for online services that don’t receive much attention, so, don’t judge me and remember I generally have no idea what I am doing (but I always end up figuring it out).
+To be fair, I already pay a significant amount for online services that don’t get much attention, so, don’t judge me and remember I generally have no idea what I’m doing (but I always end up figuring it out).

-Now, that probably happens because I ended up hoarding products that I used with the agency, but now I only use them on my personal projects (and like two clients).
+Now, that probably happens because I ended up hoarding products I used with the agency, and now I only use them on my personal projects (and like two clients).
 Please keep this in mind when you see this setup; it’s not the most efficient.

-For the sake of transparency, I will list all the costs of keeping this alive as it currently is, but I will also update over the weeks/months as I make changes and consolidate my expenses once and for all in a better setup.
+For the sake of transparency, I’ll list all the costs of keeping this alive as it currently is, and I’ll update over the weeks and months as I make changes and consolidate my expenses into a better setup, once and for all.

 I have three hosting accounts.
 Why do you need so many?
 You don’t.

-- One of them is a reseller, which is the one I used with the agency, it’s “cheap”, allows 30 cpanel accounts and it’s where I had hosted clients (still hold a couple plus some friends projects, cause, hey, I like to share) bought it with A2 hosting 6 years ago, now absorbed by hosting.com and since then horrible customer service, honestly do not do it.
+- One of them is a reseller account, the one I used with the agency.
+It’s “cheap,” allows 30 cPanel accounts, and is where I hosted clients (I still have a couple, plus some friends’ projects, because, hey, I like to share).
+I bought it with A2 Hosting 6 years ago, now absorbed by hosting.com, and since then the customer service has been horrible.
+Honestly, don’t do it.

 - Another one is my blog hosting.
-I wanted to separate it because it was my main source of income for a while, and, honestly, the place where I have it has hosted my websites since I was 16 years old.o (yes, you read that right), I think at this point I could be the longest lasting customer, that’s from when I REALLY had no idea what I was doing, the support there was awesome, the same lady (probably the owner), Amy, has replied to every ticket ever since.
-This is at e-starr, if you want a “family” support, I would totally recommend
+I wanted to separate it because it was my main source of income for a while, and, honestly, the place where I have it has hosted my websites since I was 16 years old (yes, you read that right).
+At this point I might be their longest-lasting customer.
+That’s from back when I REALLY had no idea what I was doing, but the support was awesome, and the same lady (probably the owner), Amy, has replied to every single ticket ever since.
+It’s e-starr, and if you want “family” support, I’d totally recommend them.

 Could I simply use ONE VPS?

-And I also have like 14 domains… some of them because I liked the name, and I would rather buy them now and keep them until I have the time or will to bring those projects to life than having to fight about the name in the future.
+And I also have like 14 domains… some of them because I liked the name, and I’d rather buy them now and sit on them until I have the time or the will to bring those projects to life than have to fight over the name in the future.
 Reasonable?
-Not much, but like this, I also feel guilty for not bringing those projects to life every time I look at the yearly bill.
+Not much.
+But like this, I also feel guilty for not bringing those projects to life every time I look at the yearly bill.
 We all have our questionable methods.

 When I started with Lovable after the free-credit rush, I was in a full-on manic episode (just exaggerating).
-I asked myself, wait, how much is this going to cost me if I actually have to pay for it?.
+I asked myself, wait, how much is this going to cost me if I actually have to pay for it?
 Look, I earn well, but still, this had to be sustainable.
-Anything that would push the bill too far would simply not be a good idea, and, being honest, there’s a difference between building something and pushing it out there and maintaining it, so I had to account for that too.
+Anything that would push the bill too far would simply not be a good idea, and, being honest, there’s a difference between building something, pushing it out there, and maintaining it, so I had to account for that too.

 I quickly realized the answer was: a lot.